 To ensure a good Uf value (which will ensure a good overall Uw value) the fixings or framing that you use should be fully thermally broken.
 You can read about why this is important in our technical article: Thermal Breaks in Metal Windows and Doors

 Having true glazing bars within a framed window or door will also affect the Uw value of the glazing causing a reduction.
-You can find out more about how glazing bars effect the Uw value of window systems here at our technical article: True vs Applied Glazing Bars in Windows and Doors
+You can find out more about how glazing bars affect the Uw value of window systems here at our technical article: True vs Applied Glazing Bars in Windows and Doors

 Triple Glazing vs Double Glazing